-The Professional Bodies have jointly developed the accreditation standards against which the quality of higher education accounting programs and their providers will be assessed.
 Professional accreditation of a program signifies that the program and provider have been assessed as meeting the standards and that the program provides the graduates with the knowledge, skills and professional attributes necessary to practice in the accounting profession.

 The accreditation standards are also used by both Professional Bodies to assess whether an accounting degree will produce graduates with the knowledge, skills and attributes required for entry into the relevant professional accounting program, the Chartered Accountants Program and the CPA Program.

-There are eight standards that need to be addressed for higher education providers wishing to offer a professionally accredited accounting program.
-A provider seeking professional accreditation of their accounting degree must demonstrate that it satisfies, or is capable of satisfying, all of the accreditation standards.
+There are seven standards that need to be addressed for higher education providers wishing to offer a professionally accredited accounting program.
+A provider seeking professional accreditation of their accounting degree must demonstrate that it satisfies, or is capable of satisfying, all the accreditation standards.
 Where it does not satisfy a standard, it must set out its plans to meet the standard.
 This may apply particularly to new and evolving schools.

 Where a provider meets the guidelines and evidence notes accompanying each of the standards, it can be reasonably confident that it will satisfy that standard.
 Providers may elect to provide an alternative type of evidence but must demonstrate that their approach enables them to meet the standards.